Frequently Asked Questions

 Under California law, most personal injury claims must be filed within

 two years of the accident.
-However, suits against government entities
+However, claims against government entities

 or employees typically must be filed within six months.
 There are many

-exceptions that can affect statutes of limitations.
+exceptions that can extend statutes of limitations.
 We recommend that

-the skilled personal injury lawyer at our San Diego office as soon as possible after an accident.
-After reviewing
+the skilled personal injury lawyer at our North San Diego County office as soon as possible after an accident.

-the details of your case, Attorney Russell Kohn can determine the best
+After reviewing the details of your case, Attorney Russell Kohn can determine

 Are there any alternatives to litigation?